~ On the blog ~

 • Organize Your Tags: Ensure that tags are categorized logically according to their purpose, such as 'Analytics,' 'Marketing,' and 'Conversion Tracking.'

-• Leverage Folder Structure: Use folders within GTM to keep your workspace tidy and to facilitate easier access to specific tags.
+• Leverage Folder Structure: Create folders within GTM to keep your workspace tidy and to facilitate easier access to specific tags.

 Organizing your containers enhances your workflow and improves the accuracy of data tracking.
 Once your GTM container is live, you're moving closer to implementing your tags and tracking user engagement!
 Let's continue by exploring how to implement tracking and tags accurately.